Bodashtart inscriptions

-The Bodashtart inscriptions are a well-known group of between 22–24 Phoenician inscriptions from the 6th century BC referring to King Bodashtart.
+The Bodashtart inscriptions are a well-known group of between 22 and 24 Phoenician inscriptions from the 6th century BC referring to King Bodashtart.

 The first known inscription was CIS I 4, said to be found in 1858 in a wall near Sidon.

 Subsequently, two series of inscriptions were found in the early 20th century at the Temple of Eshmun, near Sidon in Lebanon, immediately before and during the excavations there.
 They are known as KAI 15 and 16.
 One of these set of inscriptions refers to only the name of Bodashtart (KAI 15), and the other refers to both Bodashtart and his heir Yatan-milk (KAI 16).

 In 2004 another significant inscription was reconstructed.

 CIS I 4

 This was the earliest known Bodashtart inscription, and is a unique text.
 The dedication is to Astarte rather than to Eshmun like the other inscriptions.